 This allows clients to view specific metrics related to how their customers are interacting with their LISNR® integration.

-Available to LISNR® Portal users, this is used for testing tones and content created via the LISNR® Portal and local device-to-device transmission over sound
+Available to LISNR® Portal users, this is used for testing tones created via the LISNR® Portal and local device-to-device transmission over sound.

 Our library offers support documentation to create and facilitate deployment.